Skip to main content

 About

-Hell Dive is a single player action adventure game with a horror theme.
+Hell Dive is a single player management game with horror and science fiction themes.
 It was developed by Teacup Games and was released on January 7, 2025.
 It received very positive reviews from players.

 A first-person horror game where you play as Daniel, a Maritime Operative trapped alone aboard a submarine.
 Sent to investigate an abandoned deep-sea colony, you uncover dark secrets as terrifying horrors await in its depths.